-The 2022 energy efficiency plan continued to deliver significant energy and cost savings to PUD customers through energy efficiency audits, LED lighting, and strong incentives for insulation and HVAC equipment upgrades.
-The utility also conducted a customer survey to inform future program development and investment opportunities throughout 2022.
-Based on the results of this survey, continued customer demand for efficiency programming, and the prior success of this effort, PUD proposed a modest increase in its energy efficiency charge for the first time.
-This increase, approved by the PUC to take effect in 2023, will help support continued investment in the core efficiency strategies that Pascoag customers have enjoyed for the past 5+ years and will position them to have a robust and selfsustaining efficiency program for years to come.
+Their 2023 energy efficiency plan continued to deliver significant energy and cost savings to PUD customers through energy efficiency audits, LED lighting, and strong incentives for insulation and HVAC equipment upgrades.
+The District has also been coordinating with OER throughout 2023 to align their heat pump equipment standards with those of the Clean Heat RI program run by OER to ensure customers can seamlessly take advantage of both programs.
+The modest increase in the energy efficiency charge, approved by the PUC to take effect in 2023, has provided additional revenue to support the ongoing investment in core efficiency strategies that Pascoag customers have enjoyed for the past 5+ years.
+With 2024 marking the final year of Regional Greenhouse Gas Initiative (RGGI) funding, Pascoag is well positioned to have a robust and self-sustaining program for years to come.